Plugging the Leaky Bucket: It’s About Time

 The good news, from my point of view, is that the day is passing when ephemeral controls over assisted rentals and nonexistent controls over the affordability, durability, and security of assisted homeownership are routinely accepted as “best practices.”
 Those who countenance the continued loss of affordable homes that a community’s resources have helped to create are actually forced, on occasion, to defend and to justify such a wasteful policy.

-The bad news is that the leakers continue to hold sway in most jurisdictions, never mind that the Tea Party zealots have temporarily captured the Republican Party and would happily defund all housing programs and saw the bottom out of every bucket.
+The bad news is that the leakers continue to hold sway in most jurisdictions.
+Tea Party zealots who have temporarily captured the Republican Party are not the main culprits, even though they would happily defund all housing programs and gleefully saw the bottom out of every bucket.
 A bigger problem is the number of more responsible policymakers and practitioners of all political persuasions who remain focused entirely on the rate of flow into the bucket and the chain of filtering down to the poor.
 They are unaware the bucket is leaking—or they don’t really care.

 But it’s about time they did.
 We will never find enough money.
 We will never build enough housing.
 We will never see the waters rise.
 Until we care as much about trickle out as we do about trickle down.